chiranjeevi-chandu/flutter_app_az/README.md

 # flutter_app_az

-A new Flutter application for video conf.
+A new Flutter application for video conference.

 ## Getting Started